PancakeTaste/DeathChest/README.md

 **Version:** 1.17

 DeathChest is a Spigot plugin designed to enhance the player experience in Minecraft.
 When a player meets their demise, a chest automatically spawns at the exact location, containing their items for easy retrieval.
-Additionally, players with specific permissions can teleport directly to the chest.
+Additionally, players with specific permissions (`deathc.tp`) can teleport directly to the chest.

 [![Video](https://img.youtube.com/vi/VThV7WZ8rD8/0.jpg)](https://www.youtube.com/watch?v=VThV7WZ8rD8)